-- The Xolo is not hypoallergenic, although his hairless body may be less likely to trigger allergies in susceptible individuals.
+- The Xolo is not hypoallergenic, although their hairless body may be less likely to trigger allergies in susceptible individuals.

 - The Xolo can have a strong prey drive and is likely to chase other animals.

-Archaeological evidence suggests that the ancestors of the Xolo were dogs that accompanied migratory peoples across the Bering landmass — now submerged — from Asia to the New World.
-The dog we now know as the Xoloitzcuintli takes his name from the Aztec deity Xolotl, the god of fire and the escort of the dead to the underworld, and “itzcuintli,” the Aztec word for dog.
+Archaeological evidence suggests that the ancestors of the Xolo were dogs that accompanied migratory peoples across the Bering landmass--now submerged--from Asia to the New World.
+The dog we now know as the Xoloitzcuintli takes their name from the Aztec deity Xolotl, the god of fire and the escort of the dead to the underworld, and “itzcuintli,” the Aztec word for dog.
 These dogs of Xolotl were said to have healing powers, especially effective in cases of asthma, rheumatism and insomnia.
 In life, they frightened away evil spirits and intruders, and they were believed to serve as guides for the dead as they made their way from this world to the next.
 Unfortunately, that guide job usually involved being sacrificed to accompany the dead.
 Even less fortunately, Xolos were also considered good eats.

 The breed might have disappeared altogether, but fans have brought it back from the brink of extinction.
 Today it is considered a national treasure in Mexico and was named dog of the year there in 2010.
 Approximately 30,000 are known to exist worldwide.
 The American Kennel Club brought the breed back into the fold in 2011.
-The Xolo currently resides at the intersection of rarity and popularity and sells for $2,000 to $2,500.
+The Xolo currently resides at the intersection of rarity and popularity.

 Xolos come in three sizes: Toy (at least 10 through 14 inches tall at the shoulder), Miniature (more than 14 through 18 inches tall) or Standard size (more than 18 through 23 inches tall).
 Their weight ranges from 10 to 50 pounds.

-The adult Xolo is a calm dog who is aloof toward strangers but attentive toward his family.
-He usually chooses one person as his favorite but does not stint on affection toward other family members.
-A daily walk or an energetic playtime in a fenced yard satisfies his exercise needs.
-The rest of the time, he’ll enjoy lying in the sun or snuggling with you in an effort to stay warm.
-Take him with you whenever you can; he’s not fond of being left home alone.
+The adult Xolo is a calm dog who is aloof toward strangers but attentive toward their family.
+They usually choose one person as their favorite but don't stint on affection toward other family members.
+A daily walk or an energetic playtime in a fenced yard satisfies their exercise needs.
+The rest of the time, they'll enjoy lying in the sun or snuggling with you in an effort to stay warm.
+Take them with you whenever you can; they're not fond of being left home alone.

 Xolos are excellent watchdogs and will alert you to anything that seems of concern.
 They are not nuisance barkers, however, so if they sound off, it's a good idea to see what has disturbed them.
 Xolos are wary of strangers and are not the type of dog to make friends easily with people outside their family.
 They are also territorial toward other animals that come onto their property.
 Xolos that have not been well socialized may be aggressive toward people or dogs they don't know.